Skip Navigation

 In Ontario any business which collects, transports, treats or disposes of waste must obtain an environmental compliance approval from the MECP.
 In the case of “liquid industrial and hazardous wastes,” special rules apply.
 The generators of such waste must register each waste with the ministry and use prescribed waste manifests in respect of each shipment from the waste generation facility.
 Hazardous waste must be packaged and labelled in accordance with the federal Transportation of Dangerous Goods Act and the generator must confirm the delivery of a waste shipment at the intended receiving facility.
 If the liquid industrial or hazardous wastes are stored onsite for more than three months, the ministry must be notified and, in most cases, it will require assurances that the waste will ultimately be removed from the site.

 The Ontario provincial government, under the authority of the Waste Diversion Transition Act and the Resource Recovery and Circular Economy Act, currently has several stewardship and extended producer responsibility (EPR) programs aimed at the end use of consumer products.
 The “Blue Box” recycling program applies to packaging and printed materials with respect to a variety of consumer products and affects all “brand holders” and “first importers” of products that generate plastic, paper, glass, metal or textile packaging waste.
 Where there is no Canadian brand holder or first importer, the retailer who supplied the product to the consumer will be responsible for fulfilling applicable requirements.
-A new Blue Box Regulation has been finalized and will replace the current Stewardship Ontario Blue Box Program, which relies on municipalities for the collection and recycling of blue box materials.
-This regulation will make producers fully responsible for collecting and reusing, refurbishing, or recycling their paper products and packaging, with the full ERP program transitioning into force between 2023 and 2025.
+A new Blue Box Regulation has been finalized, which makes producers fully responsible for collecting and reusing, refurbishing, or recycling their paper products and packaging.
+The transition from the Stewardship Ontario Blue Box Program to the full ERP program will take place between 2023 and the end of 2025.
 As of July 1, 2023, municipalities and First Nations communities began to transition their blue box programs to the new framework, passing responsibility for collection, reuse and recycling to producers.
 Approximately one-third of Ontario municipalities will transition per year to the new independent producer-responsibility system.
-Similar waste diversion programs have already been extended to household hazardous wastes, electrical and electronic equipment, batteries, and tires.
-Producers subject to such legislation may meet their collection and recovery targets by contracting with producer responsibility organizations that act on behalf of multiple producers.
-Starting in 2024, producers or producer responsibility organizations acting on their behalf are required to report annually on whether they met their collection and recovery target for the previous year.
+Since 2024, producers or producer responsibility organizations acting on their behalf have been required to report annually on whether they met their collection and recovery target for the previous year.

 5.2.4 - Quebec